bransorem/blossom/README.md

 To run the test, type one of the following commands:

-`npm test` for testing Chrome
+`grunt test:sauce:chrome` for testing Chrome
-`npm test-ie` for testing Internet Explorer
-`npm test-ff` for testing Firefox
+`grunt test:sauce:ie` for testing Internet Explorer `grunt test:sauce:ff` for testing Firefox

 ### Run Tests on all browsers